-During 2016 seven voyages involving the export of livestock from Ireland to third countries took place.
+During 2017 voyages involving the export of livestock from Ireland to third countries took place.
 Under the provision set out in Article 1 (3) of Regulation 1 of 2005, Ireland implements stricter national measures on sea transport.
 The national legislation was updated in 2016 (Carriage of Livestock by Sea Regulations 2016) and several vessels have been inspected since.
 All shipments involve a pre-loading inspection of the vessel by the official veterinarian before permission to load is given.
 This inspection involves checking the structures and ventilation, watering and electrical systems.
-21,444 bovines were shipped in 2016 with a declared mortality level of 00.15%.
-The first consignment was accompanied by an industry veterinarian and was met on arrival by an OV who measured atmospheric parameters, such as gas levels, temperature and humidity before unloading.
+30000 bovines were shipped in 2017 with a similar mortality level to 2016.
+A consignment to Turkey and the Lebanon was accompanied by an OV and recommendations issued to the vessel owner.
+DAFM also commissioned a filming of the procedures for approval and inspection of dedicated vessels and this has been made available to the public.

-Consignments in 2017 will continue to be monitored closely to ensure compliance with regulations.
+Consignments in 2018 will continue to be monitored closely to ensure compliance with regulations.